📈 How a Retail App Can Help You Improve Your Business

 # 3: Your business needs a specific combination of features or additional integrations that an “out-of-the-box” app can’t provide or prohibits adding.
-However, those who do provide non-custom experience often set a price level for such luxuries too high.
+However, those who do provide non-custom experience often set a price level for such luxuries pretty high.

 For instance, offer to save all details like a payment option, phone number, etc., so that the next time users won’t have to type it in again.

-Besides, this is a great place for you to place special offers, weekly deals, promote products, and so on.
+Furthermore, it’s a great place for you to place special offers, weekly deals, promote products, and so on.

-However, you’ll most likely need a search bar so users could quickly find what they need if they have a specific request.
+The need for this feature and filters will strongly depend on the type of your business.
+However, you’ll most likely need a search bar so users can quickly find what they need if they have a specific request.

 If we generalize the list of features, you can include filters by:

 Since most retail stores have several categories of products, you might need to add different product lists to your app.